CheckPointSW/CloudGuardIaaS/deprecated/aws/templates/gateways-r7730/README.md

 1. Log in and navigate to the [AWS CloudForamtion page](https://console.aws.amazon.com/cloudformation/)
 2. Click "*Create stack*"
 3. Click "*With new resources (standard)*"
-4. Select "*Upload a tempalte file*" and then "*Choose file*"
+4. Select "*Upload a template file*" and then "*Choose file*"
 5. Load the "*inter-az-cluster.json*" file from this directory and click "*Next*"
 6. Enter the desired template parameters
-7. Click *Next* until you can review the configuration.
+7. Click *Next* until you can review the configurations.
-8. After you've reviewed the configuraiton, click "*Create stack*".
+8. After you've reviewed the configuraitons, click "*Create stack*".